Daron Malakian: System of a Down

 Malakian met Serj Tankian in 1993, while they both shared the same rehearsal studio in different bands.
-Tankian was playing keyboard for a band, and Malakian was playing guitar and singing for another band.
+Tankian was playing the keyboard for a band, and Malakian was playing guitar and singing for another band.
 They formed a jam band called Soil with bassist Dave Hakopyan and drummer Domingo Laraino.
 Shavo Odadjian then became their manager, and then rhythm guitarist.
-Soil broke up and Malakian, Tankian, and Odadjian (who switched to bass) formed a new band using the name "System of a Down", based on a poem that Malakian had written.
+Soil broke up and Malakian, Tankian, and Odadjian (who switched to bass) formed a new band using the name "Victims of a Down", based on a poem that Malakian had written.
 The word "victims" was changed to "system" because Odadjian believed that it would appeal to a much wider audience and also because the group wanted their records to be alphabetically shelved closer to their musical heroes, Slayer.
 They then recruited drummer Andy Khachaturian, who was replaced by John Dolmayan in 1997.

-Malakian co-produced System of a Down's albums with Rick Rubin, as well as albums by The Ambulance and Bad Acid Trip (a band on fellow member Serj Tankian's Serjical Strike Records).
+Malakian co-produced System of a Down's albums with Rick Rubin, as well as albums by the Ambulance and Bad Acid Trip (a band on fellow member Serj Tankian's Serjical Strike Records).
 In 2003, Malakian started his own label, EatUrMusic, on which Amen was the first signed band.
 The label is now inactive and its current status is unknown.